 In February, Ocean Conservancy was thrilled to announce that we are the Ocean Partner for the Miami Super Bowl Host Committee.
-This Earth Day in Miami, the Host Committee, Everglades Foundation and Ocean Conservancy launched the Ocean to Everglades (O2E) initiative.
+On Earth Day in Miami, the Host Committee, Everglades Foundation and Ocean Conservancy launched the Ocean to Everglades (O2E) initiative.
 Every Super Bowl has a philanthropic focus and for the first time ever, the environment has been chosen as the focus.
-This represents an opportunity to reach millions of fans, residents and visitors who will follow Super Bowl LIV Miami and to leave a legacy of ocean and environmental stewardship for the region which will last for years to come.
+Now that we are entering the start of the 2019-20 NFL Season, we are ready to do the work as Ocean Partner and reach for our goal of removing and diverting 54 Tons of Ocean Plastic and other Waste from South Florida waterways.

 This partnership comes at a critical time for Miami and Florida.
 The 8,436 miles of Florida coastline along the Atlantic and Gulf of Mexico, the world-class beaches, unique marine wildlife and celebrated coastal communities across the state are dealing with increased stress.
 From harmful algal blooms, to plastic pollution, from ocean acidification to sea level rise, the ocean and all who live in it, depend on it and enjoy it need concerted, bold action.
 By working with the Host Committee, NFL Green, Everglades Foundation, and all of the other groups and residents doing hard conservation work across Florida, we can make an impact.